tensorflow/swift-models/ResNet/README.md

 # ResNet-50

-This directory contains a ResNet-50 image classification model for either ImageNet-size images (224x224) or CIFAR-size images (32x32), and an example that trains this model on the CIFAR-10 dataset.
+This directory contains different ResNet image classification models for either ImageNet-size images (224x224) or CIFAR-size images (32x32), and an example that trains a ResNet-50 model on the CIFAR-10 dataset.

 ## Setup